davecan/Sane/README.md

 ### Domain Repositories

-Domain models can be built by converting an ADO Recordset into a linked list of domain models via Automapper-style functions:
+Domain models can be built by converting an ADO Recordset into a linked list of domain models via Automapper-style transforms:

 ```vb
 Class OrderRepository_Class